 |Dataset||BGS Geological Indicators of Flooding|

 |Supplier||British Geological Survey|

 |Typical Delivery Time||1-3 minutes|

-BGS Geological Indicators of Flooding is ready as a PDF or in CAD suitable formats within minutes.Go to Promap
+BGS Geological Indicators of Flooding is ready in a range suitable formats within minutes.Go to Promap

 Information covering the location of both Flood Zone 2 and Flood Zone 3 hazards.Browse EA Flood Map